 In order to align SDAA to the statewide TAKS testing program, TEA made changes to SDAA.
 The first administration of SDAA II occurred in spring 2005.
-SDAA II, offered in mathematics, English language arts, reading, and writing, was available to students enrolled in grades 3-10 who received special education services and who were instructed in the state-mandated curriculum but for whom TAKS was an inappropriate measure of their academic achievement and progress.
+SDAA II, offered in mathematics, English language arts, reading, and writing, was available to students enrolled in grades 3-10 who received special education services and who were instructed in the state-mandated curriculum, but for whom TAKS was an inappropriate measure of their academic achievement and progress.

-Student performance on the grade 5 reading and mathematics assessments was included for the first time in the 2004-2005 school year for SSI requirements.
+Student performance on the grade 5 reading and mathematics assessments was included as an SSI requirement for the first time in the 2004-2005 school year.

-In response to the Governor's 2004 Algebra Incentive Program, the Algebra I EOC assessment was revised to align with the TEKS and was administered on a voluntary basis to students who completed Algebra I coursework.
+In response to the Governor's 2004 Algebra Incentive Program, the Algebra I assessment was revised and administered on a voluntary basis to students who completed Algebra I coursework.